8 Types of Dracaena Plants Varieties with Pictures and Care Guides

 Gold Dust Dracaeana, Dracaena godseffiana

-Gold Dust Dracaena also known as Spotted-Leaf Dracaeana, Japanese Bambo or Gold Dust Plant is the odd one among the Dracaenas.
+Gold Dust Dracaena also called Spotted-Leaf Dracaeana, Japanese Bamboo or Gold Dust Plant is the odd one among the Dracaenas as it is distinctly shrubby with broad, oval leaves rather than palm-like with long, grassy leaves.

 Lucky Bamboo, Dracaena sanderiana